The Shangri-La Diet: Inspiration

 As a graduate student, Roberts studied animal cognition.
 As a psychology professor, Roberts read a report by Israel Ramirez, a scientist at the Monell Chemical Senses Center, about the effect of saccharin on the growth and weight of rats.
 Based on this research, he developed a new theory of weight control.
-The theory is based mostly on self-experimentation data that lead him to conclude a relationship with calories consumed and "flavor" programmed by the brain.
+The theory is based mostly on self-experimentation data that led him to conclude a relationship with calories consumed and "flavor" programmed by the brain.
 A key insight came from the observation of subjects who were unfamiliar to drinking common soft drinks; they uniformly recoiled at the experience.
 He recommended eating foods with a low glycemic index like sushi.
 The result was a loss of significant weight.

 In 2000, Roberts visited Paris.
 He noticed in himself a significant loss of appetite and speculated that it was due to experiencing unfamiliar flavors of soft drinks that were not available to him in the USA.
 He reasoned, postulated, and concluded that there was a very deep association of familiar "flavorful" flavors with the regulation of body weight and that what a person eats can alter the setpoint.
 The more familiar and "flavorful" the food, the greater the effect on the body's setpoint or self-regulating system.
 So, accordingly, eating flavorful junkfood that is very high in flavor will increase the setpoint while taking 100-400 "flavorless" calories per day between meals will reduce the body's setpoint.
 Seth Roberts focused entirely on the psychology of the association by the brain with calories and familiar flavors and that effect on the setpoint.